 My parents were both teachers – dad taught maths and physics and mum taught music.
-My brother, who is two years younger, and I went to the local primary school and then I won a scholarship to Taunton School.
-There I sat A levels in English, History and Latin and went on to read Law at Exeter University.
-My brother rose to become a Lieutenant Commander in the Royal Navy and is now a teacher.
+My brother and I went to the local primary school and then I won a scholarship to Taunton School.
+From there I went on to read Law at Exeter University.
+My brother served as an officer in the Royal Navy.

 As a family we were not party political but we always talked about current affairs so I became interested in politics.